Getting oil from oil sands is fairly straight-forward. But that doesn’t mean it’s easy.

 The oil sand mixes with hot water to form a slurry.
 In this slurry, the sand settles to the bottom, clay and water sit in the middle, and the bitumen floats on the top.
 The bitumen is skimmed off the surface and the rest gets pumped to tailings ponds, also visible as the large blue shapes in Landsat images, often outlined in tan.

-The September 29, 2016, image is from the European Space Agency (ESA) Sentinel-2 satellite.
+The August 24, 2022, image is from Europe's Copernicus Sentinel-2 satellite.
 The resolution of the bands used in this image is 20 meters, compared to Landsat’s 30 meters.
-Enlarge that image to see a little bit more detail of this surface mining area.